smart-data-models/dataModel.ParksAndGardens/FlowerBed/doc/spec_JA.md

         model: https://schema.org/Text
         type: Property
     category:
       description: 'Category of this flower bed.
 Enum:''hedge, lawnArea, portable, urbanTreeSpot''.
-Or any extended value needed by the application.'
+Or any extended value needed by the application'
       items:
         enum:
           - hedge